abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

 This is a nice compromise between arbitrary length and efficient encoding for small numbers.

-The document is unclear about what happends in the 0xff case for the prefix byte.
+The document is unclear about what happens in the 0xff case for the prefix byte.
-This will be resolved here by considering the next 8 bytes to encode the length of the subsequence bytes.
+This will be resolved here by considering the next 8 bytes to encode the length of the subsequent bytes.
 So

   0xff | 0xgh 0xij 0xkl 0xmn 0xop 0xqr 0xst 0xuv [ ... ]